 - Network parameter simulations that account for parasitics

 - Heat generation and transport in a PCB layout, including into an enclosure

 - CFD simulations to calculate and visualize airflow throughout a PCB and its enclosure

-- Mechanical vibration and fatigue simulations targeted at specific components and interconnects.
+- Mechanical vibration and fatigue simulations targeted at specific components and interconnect.

 The best field solver applications will operate with a realistic model of your PCB layout that you can export from your PCB design tools.
-To see some examples of simulations you can perform and what you can learn from field solver simulations, take a look at the articles below.
+To see some examples of Altium simulation tools you can perform and what you can learn from field solver simulations, take a look at the articles below.

 - Learn more about impedance simulations inside a PCB layout

 - Learn more about crosstalk simulations involving groups of nets

 PCB component creation, sourcing, management, and much more are easy with the complete set of design features in Altium Designer®.
 Every Altium Designer user has access to a dedicated workspace in the Altium 365™ cloud platform, where projects, component data, manufacturing data, and any other project documentation can be stored and shared with collaborators.
 Altium Designer also integrates with popular MCAD and simulation applications, giving you the ability to approach systems design while considering the mechanical constraints of your enclosure and components.
 It's the best electrical circuit design simulation software you can find.